 Prototyping Wildcard User Guide

 The Prototyping Wildcard is a general purpose, sea-of-holes printed circuit board you can use to prototype custom circuitry.
-It provides power supply rails and several convenient I/O connectors.
+This convenient PCB provides power supply rails and several convenient I/O connectors.
 It may be mounted on any of Mosaic’s Controllers, Docking Panels or PowerDock and derives its power from the Wildcard Bus.
 You can also operate it stand-alone if you provide power to it.
 Similar but superior to a breadboard, the Prototyping Wildcard makes development of your instrument easy.
 It reduces your time to market by allowing you to plug in custom components, and get started with instrumentation immediately.
-This document describes its capabilities and tells how to use it and connect to it.
+Learn here about its capabilities, how to use it, and connecting to it.

 |Prototyping Wildcard Specifications|